GabrieleGhisleni/DeepLearning-Lab/Theory.md

 - **Min-Max Normalization** (Rescaling): It scales the values of each feature between [0, 1] and [-1, 1].
 - **Mean Normalization**: It deducts the mean from each data point and divides the result to max-min differential.
 It is a slightly altered and less popular version of min-max normalization.
 - **Scaling to Unit Length**: It divides each component of a feature by the Euclidian length of the vector of this feature

+# FeedForward Neural Networks

+Feedforward neural networks are a group of artificial neural networks in which the connections between neurons do not form a cycle.
+Connections between neurons are unidirectional and move in only forward direction from input layer through hidden layers and to output later.
+In other words, the reason these networks are called feedforward is that the flow of information takes place in the forward direction.

+Feedforward neural networks are mainly used for supervised learning tasks.**They are especially useful in analytical applications and quantitative studies** where traditional machine learning algorithms are also used.
+Since deep feedforward neural networks can approximate any linear or nonlinear function, they are widely used in real-world pplications, both for classification and regression problems.

+## Layers
+Our generic feedforward neural network architecture consists of three types of layers:
+- An input layer
+- An output layer
+- A number of hidden layers

+Input layer is the very first layer of feedforward neural network, which is used to feed data into the network.
+Input layer does not utilize an activation function and its sole purpose to get the data into the system. *The number of neurons in an input layer must be equal to the number of features* (i.e., explanatory variables) fed into the system.
+For nstance, if we are using five different explanatory variables to predict one response variable, our model’s input layer must have five neurons.

+Output layer is the very last layer of the feedforward neural network, which is used to output the prediction.
+The number of neurons in the output layer is decided based on the nature of the problem.

+Hidden layers are created to ensure the approximation of the nonlinear functions.
+We can add as many hidden layers as we desire, and the number of neurons at each layer can be changed.